php-fig/per-coding-style/spec.md

 };
 ```

-If a closure contains no statements, MUST use the short-hand syntax:
+If a closure contains no statements, it MUST use the "arrow function" style syntax:

 ```php
 fn() => null;